Auction Rate Securities (ARS)

-Investors covered by auction rate securities final settlements with the SEC, FINRA, and the states may participate in a Special Arbitration Process (SAP) to recover consequential damages.
+Investors covered by ARS final settlements with securities regulators (i.e., SEC, FINRA, and the states) may participate in a Special Arbitration Process (SAP) to recover consequential damages.